Tech-at-DU/Flask-Playlister/P09-Push-To-Heroku/content.md

 # ...
 Hanging?

 Another error!
 This is a weird one.
-First it just hangs for a while, then times out, and then the error says "cannot bind on $PORT".
+First it just hangs for a while, then times out, and then the error says `cannot bind on $PORT`.
 This is because Heroku does not use port 5000.
 It uses another port available in production at the environment variable `PORT`, just like your mongoDB URI.

 > [action]
 >